-Then, remove the towel, and any tangles with a wide toothed comb by starting at the ends of the hair and working you way upwards.
+Then, remove the towel, and any tangles with a wide-toothed comb by starting at the ends of the hair and working you way upwards.
 Never start detangling from the root as this can cause knots in the hair, which can lead to breakage if you pull too hard.

-Then, when you are ready to dry, you are best off using a paddle brush or a round brush for blow drying.
+Then, when you are ready to dry, you are best off using a paddle or round brush for blow drying.
 Remember that you should never tug at the hair, or brush hard through the hair, even if it is tangled as this will split the ends or result in it breaking off.

 When you are blow drying the hair, make sure that you hold the dryer about 6 inches away from the hair, starting from the back of the crown, towards the sides, and then the front of the hair last.

 It is recommended that you use a higher speed and high temperature at first to start the drying process, and give the roots a good blast for extra volume.
 However, you will want to turn down the heat and the speed as you dry the lengths and ends of the hair in sections.

 As you work your way through the sections of hair with your dryer and brush, you will want to use an attachment to make sure that the heat is evenly distributed and not focused on one section as this can damage the hair.